 Vhi Insurance underwrites medical expense insurance which is short tailed in nature and under a normal course of business experiences a relatively low degree of volatility.
-This is recognised in the volatility assumption applied under the Solvency II standard formula guidelines, which is lower compared to other non-life business lines.
+This is recognised in the volatility assumption applied under the Solvency II standard formula guidelines, which is lower, compared to other non-life business lines.

-In recent periods there has been a higher level of volatility in public hospital claims than was previously the case, so the current level of uncertainty is considered to be higher than normal.
+In recent periods there continues to be a higher level of volatility in public hospital claims developments than was previously the case, so the current level of uncertainty is considered to be higher than that observed historically.
+The projected claims within the calculation of the Technical Provisions are therefore subject to significant uncertainty which is driven by the public hospital volatility.